Equivariant infinite loop space theory, the space level story: Introduction

+We give formal comparisons of $\sC_G$-algebras, $\sD$-algebras, and $\sD_G$-algebras in Propositions \ref{formalMT} and \ref{formalMT2} and homotopical comparisons in \autoref{homotopMT}.
+These allow us to conclude in \autoref{Mayouttoo} that the machines defined on $\sC_G$-spaces and on special $\sD_G$-$G$-spaces are equivalent.
+This is conceptually the same as in May and Thomason \cite{MT}, but the key equivariant proof is more intricate and is deferred to \autoref{SegOpPf}.
+The following rough statement summarizes the conclusions.

+\begin{thm} For an $E_{\infty}$ $G$-operad $\sC_G$, there is an infinite loop $G$-space machine that takes $\sC_G$-algebras to (genuine) $\OM$-$G$-spectra.
+If $\sD$ and $\sD_G$ are the categories of operators over $\sF$ and $\sF_G$ constructed from $\sC_G$, this machine extends to equivalent infinite loop $G$-space machines defined on \gen-special $\sD$-$G$-spaces or on special $\sD_G$-$G$-spaces. \end{thm}

-The comparison of the Segal and operadic machines starting from the same input is given in \S\ref{Equivalence}.
-It seems quite amazing to us.
+The comparison of the Segal and operadic machines starting from the same input is given in \autoref{Equivalence}, where \autoref{MAIN0} is proven.
+The comparison seems quite amazing to us.
 Even nonequivariantly, it is far more precise than the comparison given in \cite{MT}.
-There is a family of operads, called the Steiner operads \cite{St} (see also \cite{GM3}).
-They are variants of the little cubes and little discs operads that share the good properties and lack the bad properties of each of those, as explained in \cite[\S3]{Rant1}.
+The Steiner operads are variants of the little cubes and little discs operads that share the good properties and lack the bad properties of each of those, as explained in \cite[\S3]{Rant1}.
 Nonequivariantly, they have played an important role in infinite loop space theory ever since their introduction in 1979.
 We see here that they mediate between the Segal and operadic infinite loop space machines just as if they had been invented for that purpose.
 That is wholly unexpected and truly uncanny.

-Some background may help explain why we find such a precise point-set level comparison so surprising.
-In the Segal machine, higher homotopies are encoded in the specialness {\em property} of the structure map $\de\colon X_n\rtarr X_1^n$ relating the $n$th space to the $n$th power of the first space of an $\sF$-$G$-space.
-In the operadic machine, they are encoded in the {\em structure} given by the action maps $\sC_G(n)\times X^n \rtarr X$ of a $\sC_G$-algebra.
-Actions by the $G$-category of operators $\sD_G(\sC_G)$ encode both sources of higher homotopies in the same structure and yet, up to equivalence, carry no more information than either does alone.
+A little more background may help explain why we find such a precise point-set level comparison so surprising.
+Expanding on the property versus structure dichotomy, in the Segal machine, higher homotopies are encoded in the specialness {\em property} of the structure map $\de\colon X_n\rtarr X_1^n$ relating the $n$th space to the $n$th power of the first space of an $\sF$-$G$-space.
+In the operadic machine, they are encoded in the {\em structure} given by the action maps $\sC_G(n)\times X^n \rtarr X$ of a $\sC_G$-algebra, which is why the operadic machine is more useful for purposes of computation.
+Actions by the $G$-category of operators $\sD_G$ associated to $\sC_G$ encode both sources of higher homotopies in the same structure and yet, up to equivalence, carry no more information than either does alone.